ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # Wrapping up

-In this post we've seen in details some of the fundamental components that make RAG applications possible with Haystack: Generators, PromptBuilder, and Retrievers.
-We've seen how can they all be used in isolation and how you can make Pipelines out of them to achieve the same goal.
-Last, we've experimented with some of the (very early!) features that will make Haystack 2.0 applications production-ready and easy to scale up with minimal changes.
+In this post, we've detailed some fundamental components that make RAG applications possible with Haystack: Generators, the PromptBuilder, and Retrievers.
+We've seen how they can all be used in isolation and how you can make Pipelines out of them to achieve the same goal.
+Last, we've experimented with some of the (very early!) features that make Haystack 2.0 production-ready and easy to scale up from a simple demo with minimal changes.

-However, this is just the start of our journey into RAG.
-In the next post I am going to walk you through a more advanced type of retrieval augmented generation: one that uses the Web as its data source.
+This is just the start of our journey into RAG.
+In the next post, I will walk you through a more advanced type of retrieval augmented generation: one that uses the Web as its data source.

 Stay tuned!